GsNrio/holbertonschool-shell/init_files_variables_and_expansions/README.md

 This current push Create a script that lists environment variables.
 This current push Create a script that lists all local variables and environment variables, and functions The current push create a script that creates a new local variable.
+The current push create a script that creates a new global variable.